 A beautiful view of Fan Rock out the front.

 What a gift from God the Paradise Ranch is.
 Both for Clay and Leah, and the many guests they are able to share it with.
 Stewardship is a most honorable virtue.
-It comes from the knowledge that everything we have has been given by God, and the responsibility to ensure that those gifts can be enjoyed by God's people for generations to come.
-Leah and Clay Miller, and all those involved at the Paradise Ranch, embody the virtue of stewardship.
-Keep up the Good work, folks.
+It comes from the knowledge that everything we have has been given to us by God, and the responsibility to ensure that those gifts can be enjoyed by God's people for generations to come.
+Leah and Clay Miller, and all those involved in the Paradise Ranch, embody the virtue of stewardship.
+Keep up the Good work, y’all.
 You make America proud.

 No comments: